Entropy-Warrior/entropy-warrior.github.io/content/posts/complexodynamics.md

 ![banner](/images/coffee-mixing-stages.png)

 What exactly is complexity?
-What is there to compress?
+What is there to model?
 I've been preoccupied with these ideas recently, especially after exploring Ilya Sutskever's highly recommended top 30 machine learning reading list.
 This aligns closely with my writing about compression.
 It's just another way of looking at how to model complex yet intelligent systems — a.k.a. creating ML models or "AI," a term that's overused these days.

 Anyway, let's start with a very "simple" concept — entropy.
 You might have noticed it in my handle, "entropy warrior."
 What exactly does entropy mean?
 You can easily find a definition with a quick Google search.
 Here's what the latest Google AI search function tells us: